zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 Standard: High durabiliry(99.999999%)

-Standard-Infrequent Access(IA):useCases=>backup
+Standard-Infrequent Access(IA):useCases=>backup => suitable for data that is less frequently accessed, but requires rapid access when needed.

 One Zone-infrequent Access:Low cost compared to IA

-Intelligent Tiering: Automatically moves objects between two access tiers based on changing access patterns(Standard <=> IA)
+**Intelligent Tiering**: Automatically moves objects between two access tiers based on changing access patterns(Standard <=> IA)

+> 例题
+>
+> A company is creating a web application that will store a large number of images in Amazon S3.
+The images will be accessed by users over variable periods of time.
+The company wants to:
+> ✑ Retain all the images
+> ✑ Incur no cost for retrieval.
+> ✑ Have minimal management overhead.
+> ✑ Have the images available with no impact on retrieval time.
+> Which solution meets these requirements?
+>
+> - A. Implement S3 Intelligent-Tiering
+> - B. Implement S3 storage class analysis
+> - C. Implement an S3 Lifecycle policy to move data to S3 Standard-Infrequent Access (S3 Standard-IA).
+> - D. Implement an S3 Lifecycle policy to move data to S3 One Zone-Infrequent Access (S3 One Zone-IA).

 Glacier: very low cost, 取用时需要额外的唤醒时间(1-12hours)